diodechain/website/_posts/2020-08-10-diode-cto-dominic-letz-presented-at-bangkok-enterprise-blockchain-meetup.md

 And lastly, we hope that with technology such as Diode, deploying large amounts of IoT fleets becomes a much easy, and much cheaper task.
 We look forward to seeing many more deployments and much more security especially from small and mid-tier companies.

-__A question asked about our plans to follow Ethereum’s recent development, such as Eth2.__
+__A question asked about our plans to follow Ethereums recent development, such as Eth2.__

 We’re definitely watching Eth2 closely.
 We think the Eth2 development is generally moving toward the right direction and we will be ready to follow Eth2 when it’s working well.